U.S. spies had raw intel hinting at health crisis in China in November

 Experts believe the coronavirus outbreak began last fall in a seafood market in Wuhan.

-The South China Morning Post, citing Chinese government data, reported that the first documented case of someone in China suffering from COVID-19, the disease caused by the coronavirus, occurred Nov.
+The South China Morning Post, citing Chinese government data, reported that the first documented case of someone in China's suffering from COVID-19, the disease caused by the coronavirus, occurred Nov.
 17.

 On Dec.
 31, an Associated Press report out of China was one of the first English-language news accounts of a mysterious new virus.